-Compared to a gas or charcoal grillS, Traeger Grills are pretty high-tech, relying on multiple parts that work in unison to create a set-it and forget-it BBQ experience.
+Compared to a gas or charcoal grills, Traeger Grills (Traeger Smoker) are pretty high-tech, relying on multiple parts that work in unison to create a set-it and forget-it BBQ experience.
 Think about it: an automated auger delivers the perfect amount of pellets to the fire in order to establish the desired cooking temperature, then sensors and a digital control board communicate back and forth to precisely maintain that temperature.

 Like all pellet grills, Traeger Grills are a marvel of convenience.
 But the cornerstone of that convenience is technology, and now and again you may encounter problems.
 Most of those problems are easy to diagnose and fix with just a little troubleshooting.

 The most common reason why people think their Traeger is malfunctioning is temperature swings.
 They set it at 250°F and then watch as the digital display climbs to 280°F for a few moments or temporarily dips to 215°F. Since the Traeger Digital Elite Controller that’s found on models like the Lil Tex Elite, Renegade Elite and Traeger Century 22 (also called the Costco Traeger) is supposed to maintain +/- 20°, it must be broken.
 Right?
 Not necessarily.